abhisheknaik96/abhisheknaik96.github.io/_posts/2019-01-04-UsefulAIResources.md

 time : +1335
 permalink : posts/GreatAIResources
 tags : general
-summary : A collection of useful links
+summary : A collection of useful links published : false
 ---

 So here's a collection of great resources that _I have used_ for learning/reviewing concepts of AI.
 I'll keep updating the list as and when I come across more material that I would like to recommend.

 ### Maths for Machine Learning

 - Matrix Calculus [[Link](https://atmos.washington.edu/~dennis/MatrixCalculus.pdf)]
 	- Concise notes covering useful identities along with their proofs.